VQHieu1012/Library-of-the-day/README.md

 #### * playwright_demo
 Test on Facebook to scrape post comments
 #### * browserforge_demo
-Using browserforge to bypass the fingerprint technique
+Using browserforge to bypass the browser fingerprint technique